Project 240

 Wheels

-In the spirit of trying to cut costs for my project, I decided to pic up a set of 300ZX twin turbo Wheels.
-I think they look great, and 16" tires should be cheaper in the long run.
+In the spirit of trying to cut costs for my project, I decided to pick up a set of 300ZX TT wheels.
+They were nice addition to my 240.

 300zx-tt-wheels_11.JPG